Medical Marijuana Evaluation and Prescription

-Dr. Ryan Bayko is a fully qualified, board certified physician approved by the state of Ohio for medical marijuana evaluation.
-Through thorough consultation, Dr. Bayko will be able to indicate if cannabis may be of medical benefit to you and make a formal recommendation.
+Dr. Paul Opsahl is a fully qualified, board certified physician approved by the state of Ohio for medical marijuana evaluation.
+Through thorough consultation, Dr. Opsahl will be able to indicate if cannabis may be of medical benefit to you and make a formal recommendation.

-Click on the topics below for detailed information about qualifying for medical marijuana, patient registration and authorized medical marijuana dispensaries:
+Click on the topics below for more about patient evaluations, qualifying for medical marijuana, patient registration and authorized medical marijuana dispensaries:

-In addition to a physical exam, Dr. Bayko will thoroughly diagnose and review the qualifying medical condition being considered, including prior treatments, medications and therapies.
+In addition to a physical exam, your provider will thoroughly diagnose and review the qualifying medical condition being considered, including prior treatments, medications and therapies.
 Patients should be prepared with complete medical records and history of prior narcotic and non-narcotic medication use.
-Dr. Bayko will develop a treatment and follow-up plan for the qualifying condition, and go over potential risks and benefits.
+Your provider will develop a treatment and follow-up plan for the qualifying condition, and go over potential risks and benefits.

 Certified physicians may recommend medical marijuana only for the treatment of a qualifying medical condition.
 Under Ohio law, all of the following are qualifying medical conditions: AIDS, amyotrophic lateral sclerosis, Alzheimer's disease, cancer, chronic traumatic encephalopathy, Crohn's disease, epilepsy or another seizure disorder, fibromyalgia, glaucoma, hepatitis C, inflammatory bowel disease, multiple sclerosis, pain that is either chronic and severe or intractable, Parkinson's disease, positive status for HIV, post-traumatic stress disorder, sickle cell anemia, spinal cord disease or injury, Tourette's syndrome, traumatic brain injury, and ulcerative colitis.